ckeditor/ckeditor5/docs/builds/guides/quick-start.md

 order: 30
 ---

-Creating an editor using CKEditor 5 build is very simple and in short can be described in two steps:
+Creating an editor using a CKEditor 5 build is very simple and can be described in two steps:

-1. Load the desired editor via `<script>` tag.
+1. Load the desired editor via the `<script>` tag.
 2. Call the static `create` method to create the editor.

 ## Classic editor